armando-genis/Autonomous_Navigation_System/README.md

 > **Note:** When exporting the map, you may encounter an error indicating that the component `x` or `y` is negative.
 This error can be safely ignored, as it does not impact the map creation process.
 Proceed with creating the map even if these errors appear.

+when finding black spaces in the rout is beacuse the lack of points you can add points with insert point with linestring

 ## → 📥 Building